UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

 we can't pass it to another task, because the value was *moved* inside that task completely.
 And if we wanted to pass it as a mutable reference instead, we would quickly realize that Rust doesn't allow multiple mutable references at once, to avoid concurrent modifications.
 So this is why we need to either declare a global, static `Mutex` that any task can access, to ensure that the value cannot be modified concurrently by two different tasks, or use channels and keep the peripheral inside the `main` function.

+To better understand the concepts of ownership and borrowing in Rust, take a look at this [chapter](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html) of the Rust Book.
 :::

 ## Potentiometer